amer-mamoun/personal-blog/README.md

 # Step 1
 Install composer dependencies by the composer.json file with running the following command
+'''

---Install composer dependencies by the composer.json file with running the following command--
+Install composer dependencies by the composer.json file with running the following command
+'''